-Five days a month, the POWs were allowed to exchange their worn out clothing for new clothing, but a Japanese guard in charge of this beat POWs attempting to exchange their clothing.
+Five days a month, the POWs were allowed to exchange their worn-out clothing for new clothing, but a Japanese guard in charge of giving out clothing beat the POWs attempting to exchange their clothing.
 The POWs went without clothing to avoid the beatings which resulted in men developing pneumonia and dying.
-In addition, the POWs went barefoot in the winter instead receiving new shoes.
-After the war, a warehouses full of clothing and shoes were found at the camp.
+In addition, the POWs went barefoot in the winter instead of receiving new shoes.
+After the war, warehouses full of clothing and shoes were found at the camp.

 Another incident involved an American soldier who traded with the Japanese.
 The war was almost over and Japan was about to surrender.
 The soldier traded for roasted beans.
 As it turned out, the beans had been tainted with arsenic.
 The soldier died the next day.
 After going through all he had suffered, the soldier died when freedom was almost his.